lee-b/ChatDev-sane/README.md

 ## 📬 Contact

-If you have any questions, feedback, or would like to get in touch, please feel free to reach out to us via email at [qianc62@gmail.com](mailto:qianc62@gmail.com)
+If you have any questions, feedback, or would like to get in touch, please feel free to reach out via a github issue.